sportsdunia logo

 Didier Drogba (Image Credit: X/@ChelseaFC)

-Though he was one of the greatest Chelsea players ever, he suffered the heartbreak of being a runner-up twice in AFCON.
+The Ivory Coast icon has amassed 63 goals in 105 caps for the Elephants.
+Unfortunately, he suffered the heartbreak of being a runner-up twice in AFCON.
 Famously, in 2005, Didier Drogba’s plea for peace in his homeland Ivory Coast, wasn’t scripted; He delivered an impromptu speech on live TV, halting a civil war.
 As the African best player of all time in the Premier League, listening to Ivorian folk music was his pre-ritual to stay grounded.
-Post-retirement, his cocoa farm empire helped fuel jobs back home, blending patriotism along with being business savvy.
+Post-retirement, his cocoa farm empire helped fuel jobs back home, blending patriotism with being business savvy.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won